-One of our Twitter followers recently asked us if there was a way to use HTML signatures in the Mail app on iOS, so instead of replying to his tweet and giving him instructions, I thought it could benefit a larger audience if I posted the solution here.
-With that said, I’m going to show you how to create an HTML signature to be used in the Mail app on your iPhone or iPad.
+One of our Twitter followers asked us how to use HTML signatures in the Mail app on iOS.
+Instead of replying to his tweet and giving him instructions, I thought it could benefit a larger audience if I posted the solution here.
+With that said, here’s how to create an HTML signature to be used in the Mail app on your iPhone or iPad.

-How to add HTML links to a signature in Mail app on iOS
+How to add web links to a signature in iPhone and iPad Mail app

-Step 3: Once you’re done crafting the perfect email signature, just email it to yourself.
+3) Once you’re done crafting the perfect email signature using HTML links, bold, italic, colors, symbols, etc., email it to yourself.

 4) Open this email on your iPhone and iPad and copy the entire signature.

 5) Go to iPhone or iPad Settings > Mail > Signature and choose All Accounts or Per Account.

 6) Paste the copied HTML signature here.
 You’ll notice that the HTML code carries over.

 7) Exit the Settings app and create a new email in the Mail app.
 You’ll see that the HTML signature is automatically inserted at the bottom of the email.
 Compose your email and tap the send button.